 Raleigh Street -- (beside Comfort Inn) Paved parking, shower, lifeguard stand

-Ocean Bay Blvd Bathhouse (MP 8.5)-- Paved parking, Restrooms, showers, changing room, dune deck and KDH lifeguard headquarters
+Ocean Bay Blvd Bathhouse (MP 8.5)-- Handicap friendly with Paved parking, Restrooms, showers, changing room, dune deck and KDH lifeguard headquarters

 Martin Street -- Paved parking, wooden walkways, shower, lifeguard stand

 Bonnett Street -- (MP 11.5) -- Bath house with restrooms, showers, changing room, lifeguard stand, and paved parking

 Epstein Steet (MP14.5)-- Bathhouse with restrooms, showers and changing rooms.
 Paved parking and lifeguard stand